 WEEK 34: Set up a Christmas budget and stick with it.

 WEEK 35: Review your savings goals.
-Are you saving enough for retirement, down payment on a house, etc?
+Are you saving enough for retirement, a down payment on a house, etc?

 WEEK 36: Set up a designated location for important financial documents and passwords in the event of an emergency.